gozumi/NT/archive/work/index.markdown

 		url: 20-words-on-20-cards-2008,
 		src: thumbs/20-words-on-20-cards-2008.jpg,
 		label: 20 words on 20 cards&#44; 2008,
-		information: 'Created for a small works exhibition: &#39;20:20:20:20&#39;, 20 words on 20 cards could only be accessed by a ladder.
-Only once the participant has climbed the ladder are the cards and their message visible.'
+		information: 'Created for a small works exhibition: &#39;20:20:20:20&#39;, 20 words on 20 cards could only be accessed by a ladder...'
 	}
   - {
 		url: 15-words-2007,
 		src: thumbs/15-words-2007.jpg,
 		label: 15 words...&#44; 2007,
 		information: '16 photographs.
-A visual connective puzzle using words and clothing.'
+A visual connective puzzle using words and clothing...'
 	}
   - {
 		url: feel-free-to-colour-in-2008,
 		src: thumbs/feel-free-to-colour-in-2008.jpg,
 		label: feel free to colour in&#44; 2008,
-		information: 'The gallery space reclaimed for its viewers, where the audience can define and take over the use of the exhibition space.
-A large-scale, site specific drawing, which questions art, its institution, authorship, and ownership.'
+		information: 'The gallery space reclaimed for its viewers, where the audience can define and take over the use of the exhibition space...'
 	}
   - {
 		url: a-trilogy-of-book-works-2009,
 		src: thumbs/trilogy-of-book-works-2009.jpg,
 		label: a trilogy of book works&#44; 2009,
-		information: 'Book works, specifically created as part of an installation for the Old Surgeon’s Library, Chelsea College of Art and Design.'
+		information: 'Book works, specifically created as part of an installation at Chelsea College of Art and Design...'
 	}
   - {
 		url: the-hug-a-tree-project-2008,
 		src: thumbs/hug-a-tree-project-2008.jpg,
 		label: the hug a tree project&#44; 2008,
-		information: 'A site-specific work, resulting from a residency at Gunpowder Park, Essex.
-Participation is encouraged through different means: by hugging a tree; by reusing the postcard; by emailing, and by visiting the website.
-Where the viewer could do all four actions, some or none.'
+		information: 'A site-specific work, resulting from a residency at Gunpowder Park, Essex...'
 	}
   - {
 		url: the-questionnaire-2009,
 		src: thumbs/the-questionnaire-2009.jpg,
 		label: the questionnaire&#44; 2009,
 		information: 'Participants are asked to complete an ethnic monitoring form.
-Each form is unique, therefore collectively all the information collated from the questionnaires are redundant.'
+Each form is unique...'
 	}
   - {
 		url: a-series-of-small-pleas-2009,
 		src: thumbs/a-series-of-small-pleas-2009.jpg,
 		label: a series of small pleas&#44; 2009,
-		information: 'Periodically&#44; 100 cards are issued and distributed in a multitude of ways.
-During the project&#44; all banknotes encountered are stamped with the message: ‘please use me wisely’.'
+		information: 'Periodically&#44; 100 cards are issued and distributed in a multitude of ways...'
 	}
   - {
 		url: chair-sculpture-2006,
 		src: thumbs/chair-sculpture-2006.jpg,
 		label: chair sculpture&#44; 2006,
 		information: '‘Found’ sculpture on a London street.
-Bright&#44; shiny&#44; dense&#44; complex&#44; alluring&#44; tense&#44; and in a state of flux - just like London.'
+Bright&#44; shiny&#44; dense&#44; complex&#44; alluring&#44; tense...'
 	}
   - {
 		url: the-last-of-england-II-2006,